Chart Color Schemes

 Armidale features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households account for 62.8% of all households, including 23.1% couples with children, 27.2% couples without children, and 11.5% single parent families.
-Non-family households constitute the remaining 37.2%, with lone person households at 32.8% and group households comprising 4.4%.
-The median household size is 2.3 people, which aligns with the Rest of NSW average.
+Family households constitute 62.8% of all households, including 23.1% couples with children, 27.2% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 37.2%, with lone person households at 32.8% and group households comprising 4.4% of the total.
+The median household size is 2.3 people, which aligns with the average in the Rest of NSW.

 Frequently Asked Questions - Households